 The very least you should expect from any clinical trial is to be offered the standard of care already being used.
 (See the section, “Phase III clinical trials: Is it better than what’s already available?” for an example of a phase III study using a placebo.)

 Can my doctor or I pick which group I’m in?

 No. Most studies are randomized.
-This means that each person who takes part in the study gets assigned to either the treatment group or the control group.
-Randomization is used in many phase III studies because it helps reduce the chance that one group will be different from the other when they go into the study, which could affect outcomes.
-This is especially helpful to make sure that the groups contain people in similar states of health, so the results are not skewed in favor of one group.
+This means that each person who takes part in the study gets assigned randomly to either the treatment group or the control group.
+Randomization is used in many phase III studies to help reduce the chance that one group will be different from the other when they go into the study, which could affect outcomes.
+This is especially helpful to make sure that the groups have people in similar states of health, so the results are not skewed in favor of one group.
 If people were allowed to choose which treatment they got, the study results might not be as accurate.
 For example, people who were sicker might tend to choose one treatment over the other.
 If the new treatment was then found not to work as well, doctors couldn’t be sure if this was because the treatment wasn’t as good or because it was tested in sicker people.

 Often people have a 50:50 chance of ending up in one group or the other.
 In some cases, the study may allow for a different ratio, such as 2 out of 3 people getting the new treatment and only 1 out of 3 getting the standard treatment.

 Some people find the concept of randomized studies distressing, since neither the patient nor the doctor can choose which group the patient is in.
 This can be especially true if a study is looking at 2 totally different treatments and a person sees one as better than the other.
 But remember, doctors are doing the study because they really don’t know which one is better.
 And sometimes taking part in such a study is the only way a person has a chance of getting a new form of treatment.

 Will I know which group I’m in?
 Will my doctor know?